Repaying Your Student Loans

 Note: The repayment of your federal Direct Loans begins six months after you graduate, withdraw from classes or drop below half-time enrollment.
 Federal student loan borrowers meeting one of these criteria must complete online exit counseling.

-Typical Repayment Schedules for Graduates
+Typical Repayment Schedules

 Students receiving a bachelor’s degree at Texas State University who borrow through the federal student loan program have an average student loan indebtedness of $26,031.
 The below table indicates what the repayments will look like in terms of monthly payment amount, number of payment months and total amount paid—including interest.